Satyamjha74/satyamjha74/README.md

 ### About Me 🚀
 - I’m an Open-Source enthusiast & a junior pursuing my Bachelors in Computer Science & Engineering. </br>
 - I am passionate about Devops, Cloud, Web dev, Machine Learning,Cyber security, productivity, nuerobiology  & I enjoy learning new things. </br>
--  I’m currently learning python and web development.
+-  I’m currently learning Devops and web development.
-- I’m looking to collaborate on Project related to python and basic web dev projects.
 - I’m looking for help with Mentorship for my future endevours.
 - all the link to connect with me:[satyam!](https://bio.link/satyamkumarjha)